midhun-neo/sidepanel/Code-conventions.md

 }
 ```

-An exception would be strings, they will have their type explicitly:
+An exception would be strings (and other complex types), they will have their type explicitly:

 ```javascript
 class Component {